-> To answer this need, in January 1969, the Department of Management Sciences launched its graduate programs.
-Giving our leading engineers the education and skills to apply their technological strengths and incorporate management and applied sciences in boardrooms around the world.
+To answer this need, in January 1969, the Department of Management Sciences launched its graduate programs.
+Delivering coursework (MMSc) and research (MASc & PhD) programs that give our leading engineers the education and skills to apply their technological strengths and incorporate management and applied sciences in boardrooms around the world.

 Providing academic study and expertise to industry collaboration, specialized research groups formed around the areas of research in management sciences.
 Including Waterloo Management of Integrated Manufacturing (WATMIMS) organized in 1984.
 The success of this has lead to many more projects in conjunction with government and industry worldwide.